 A study of differential calculus, including such topics as functions, limits and continuity, the derivative, techniques of differentiation, maximum-minimum problems, curve sketching, and exponential growth and decay.
 Emphasis is on applications to business, economics, and the social sciences.
-Skills prerequisite: ENG 020.

 Prerequisite: MAT 121C or MAT 121.

-MAT 146 • Applied Calculus II 3 Credits • Spring • MA/ma • CC-QR
+MAT 146 Applied Calculus II

+3 Credits - Spring - MA/ma - CC-QR

 A continuation of MAT 145.
-This course is a study of integral calculus, including such topics as the antiderivative, the definite integral, techniques of integration, improper integrals, partial derivatives, least squares technique, LaGrange multipliers, differential equations, and Taylor series.
+This course is a study of integral calculus, including such topics as the anti-derivative, the definite integral, techniques of integration, improper integrals, partial derivatives, least squares technique, LaGrange multipliers, differential equations, and Taylor series.
 Emphasis is on applications to business, economics, and the social sciences.

 Prerequisite: MAT 145.